Honoring Gustav Meier

 in honor of our friend, gustav meier

-GBS suffered a great loss on May 26 this year, with the passing of our leader -- artist and friend -- Gustav Meier, who conducted GBS from 1972 to 2013.
+GBS suffered a great loss on May 26, 2016, with the passing of our leader -- artist and friend -- Gustav Meier, who conducted GBS from 1972 to 2013.
 He was 86 years old.
 A consummate musician, he was beloved by the Bridgeport audience for four decades.
 His winning smile, humble nature, and Olympian talent were a bastion of GBS, and we will forever be grateful for his gifts to us.

 Gustav considered Bridgeport his musical home.
 Though he had resided in Ann Arbor, Michigan for many years, GBS was foremost on his mind.
 Just before his death, a dear friend of both Meier and GBS visited him as he endured his last illness; Gustav's first question to his friend was "How is my orchestra doing?"
 We are happy to respond: "Vivace!" -- thanks to the many years Gustav guided us.

 On Sunday afternoon, November 6, 2016 GBS hosted a musicale to celebrate the life and legacy of Gustav Meier.
 Maestro Maestro Eric Jacobsen, Andrew Armstrong, Allison Eldredge, Alexander Markov, and Deborah Wong, along with Markov's parents Albert and Marina Markov, performed to a full house at the Pequot Library as the kickoff to the Gustav Meier Memorial Fund, which was set up in cooperation with Maestro Meier's family to raise funds for the future vitality of GBS.
 All of these renowned musicians performed free of charge, to honor of the man who gave them their professional start, soloing with GBS.

 GBS is grateful to the wonderful staff of the Pequot Library for all of their assistance in making the beautiful space available.